 The emotional toll of debt, financial trauma, and economic instability addressed as a core mental health concern, where money meets meaning.

-I offer competitive out-of-pocket rates and insurance coverage through Headway.
+I offer competitive out-of-pocket rates and insurance coverage through Grow Therapy, Rula, SonderMind, and Headway.
 Plan your wellness journey with clarity from day one.

 | Service | Self-Pay Rate |